 Art Merit Scholarship

 Students planning to enter UM as art or art history majors may be considered for Art Merit Scholarships to be awarded in various amounts up to $3000 for eight consecutive semesters (not including summer).
 Non-resident recipients will be granted a partial waiver of non-resident fees.
 Those students who apply for the Art Merit Scholarships are automatically considered for the Hollingsworth Scholarship.
-Individuals who plan to apply for Art Merit Scholarships should contact the Department of Art & Art History and follow the directions outlined on the webpage for Art Merit Scholarship application process.
+Individuals who plan to apply for Art Merit Scholarships should contact the Department of Art & Art History and follow the directions outlined on the webpage for the Art Merit Scholarship application process.

 William Robert Hollingsworth Jr. Art Scholarship Endowment

 This full-tuition [~$8,700 a year]scholarship is named for William Hollingsworth, Jr., a prominent young artist in the 1930s and early ’40s whose career was cut short by his suicide in 1944.
 He attended UM from 1928 to 1930, and after studying at the Art Institute of Chicago (1930–1934), Hollingsworth returned to his native Mississippi, where he produced a large number of watercolors and oil paintings shown at exhibitions throughout the country.
-Inspired by French impressionist painters, he also painted the Mississippi landscape, sunsets and sunrises, and won numerous prizes for his painting of his hometown Jackson, MS. Read this article from the Mississippi Department of Archives and History.
+Inspired by French impressionist painters, he also painted the Mississippi landscape, sunsets, and sunrises, and won numerous prizes for his painting of his hometown Jackson, MS. Read this article from the Mississippi Department of Archives and History.

-Entering freshmen from the state of Mississippi who declare art or art history as a major are eligible to be considered for a full tuition scholarship.
-First preference goes to Mississippi residents who plan to study painting/drawing or sculpture, and second preference in any area of art or art history.
+Entering freshmen from the state of Mississippi who declares art or art history as a major are eligible to be considered for a full-tuition scholarship.
+The first preference goes to Mississippi residents who plan to study painting/drawing or sculpture, and the second preference in any area of art or art history.
 Recipients may retain the scholarship for up to eight consecutive semesters provided they remain in good academic standing.
 Students who apply for the Art Merit Scholarships are automatically considered for the Hollingsworth Scholarship.